lowspace/COMP90024-Project/deployment/README.md

 # Deployment Steps

 1. Run ```./init.sh```
+2. Enter the master password from MRCpassword.txt

 # Scaling Steps

 1. Inspect ```./host_vars_scale.yaml``` and enter the details of the new resources
 2. Run ```./scale.sh```
+3. Enter the master password from MRCpassword.txt
+4. Go to the "Manage" page (Portainer)
+5. Portainer username is admin and password is password.
+6. Scale up services.